 The course will provide students with the methods and issues associated with clinical trials.
 The course will consist of experimental methods and how they are used to design clinical trials.
 Students will learn how to design and interpret results from clinical trials.
 Students will also examine the ethical and regulatory issues related to the conduct of Clinical Research Trials.

-PHT 600 - Grand Rounds in Population Health, 1 credit hour
+PHT 600 - Grand Rounds in Population Health, 0-1 credit hours